-And if you’re a soccer player yourself, you almost certainly know how back-breaking it is to learn and refine each one of these skills.
-But no pain no gain, right?
+And if you’re a soccer player, you almost certainly know how back-breaking it is to learn and refine each one of these skills.
+But no pain, no gain, right?

 In soccer, we notice that the best teams are often the ones that pass to each other the best!

-As a soccer player, you have to have passing accuracy, which refers to your ability to send the ball to the desired destination with either foot.
+As a soccer player, you must have passing accuracy, which refers to your ability to send the ball to the desired destination with either foot.

-To perform a standard pass, turn the hip outward and move your non-passing leg to the side, and then use the inside of your foot to pass the ball.
+Most players cannot succeed in football without the ability to pass accurately.
+To perform a standard pass, turn the hip outward, move your non-passing leg to the side, and then use the inside of your foot to pass the ball.

 For longer passes across the field or passing above a defender’s head, it’s better to use the lofted pass.
-To perform a lofted pass, horizontally spread your place foot, kick the bottom of the ball with the area around the knuckle of your big toe, and then follow through.
+To perform a lofted pass, spread your place foot horizontally, kick the bottom of the ball with the area around the knuckle of your big toe, and then follow through.

 And remember, your foot should end up high as you follow through.

-The chipped pass is almost the same as the lofted pass, except that the ball remains in the air longer and has more backspin.
-When passing a short distance through the air, a chipped pass is ideal.
+A chipped pass is almost the same as a lofted pass, except the ball remains in the air longer and has more backspins.
+A chipped pass is ideal when passing a short distance through the air.

 To perform it, place your non-kicking foot to the side of the ball, slightly behind it.
-You need a quick downward swing of your kicking leg with the three inside toes squarely beneath the ball, along with a very short follow-through.
+It would be best if you had a quick downward swing of your kicking leg with the three inside toes squarely beneath the ball, along with a very short follow-through.

-This generates a lot of backspin and a short yet high arc, similar to a golfer using a chipper.
+This generates many backspins and a short yet high arc, similar to a golfer using a chipper.

 Successfully receiving a ball from your teammate is a skill that has no less importance than passing it.
-You must first go to the spot where you want to stop the ball before you can properly receive it.
+It would be best to go to the spot where you want to stop the ball before you can properly receive it.

 This is crucial since a missed chance occurs when a player fails to recognize when and how to intersect the ball, so the player must be quick and precise.